 We can guide you through the range of ways to protect the visual appearance of your product or an element of it.
 We have extensive experience across all the options, from Registered Design protection to Unregistered Design Right and Copyright.
 We know how these rights interact and the best way of working with you to secure the optimum protection.

-We prepare Registered Design applications in the UK, in the European Community and around the world.
+Our design attorneys prepare Registered Design applications in the UK, in the European Community and around the world.
 Your needs are covered, from filing and prosecution to dealing with any objections that may arise before official registration of the design.

 Infringement and validity